WHY WE WILL NEVER HAVE TO STUDY AGAIN!

-To fulfill Edgar Dale’s promise, the following is necessary: a focused experience-based training in skillset (what to do in the key moment) and mindset (which principles do I have to consider at the key moment).
+To fulfill Edgar Dale’s promise, the following is necessary: a focused experience-based training in skillset (what to do in the key moment) and mindset (principles to consider at the key moment).
 How can we do that?

-First, let’s talk about the experience-based part, paying attention to two phenomena called simulated experience and presence.
-Virtual reality technology today makes it possible to produce simulations that are sufficiently realistic.
-Sufficiently means in the learning context: The brain can no longer distinguish between experiences in a simulation and experiences of reality.
-This is possible when clever use is made of Virtual Reality Technology (VR) , psychology and staging techniques to simulate truly credible scenarios.
-Presence is the feeling of being here, in this case in the reality of simulation.
-A feeling that is hard to understand for someone who has not experienced Virtual Reality in a truly high-quality execution.
+First, let’s talk about the experience-based part: paying attention to two phenomena, called simulated experience and presence.
+Virtual reality technology (VRT) today makes it possible to produce simulations that are sufficiently realistic.
+In the learning context, sufficiently means: The brain can no longer distinguish between simulated experiences and real experiences.
+This is possible when clever use is made of VRT, psychology and staging techniques to simulate truly credible scenarios.
+Presence is the feeling of being there, in this case in the reality of simulation: a feeling that is hard to understand for someone who has not experienced virtual reality in a truly high-quality application.

-Experience-based learning: We make experiences in simulated space, the brain saves them as real experiences, and thus, without actual activity in the real world, employees become actually experienced.
-Let’s take the previous example – of pharmaceutical production.
+Experience-based learning: we make experiences in simulated space, the brain saves them as real experiences, and thus, even without actual activity in the real world, employees become truly experienced.
+Let’s take the previous example – that of pharmaceutical production.
 Here, many details in the training design play important roles – from the right amount of tension to the accurate implementation of a meaningful learning environment.
-These and many other details lead to the aforementioned focus of such training – in simulation, we can decide what is experienced and only experience what is really necessary to learn a skill.
-Without any distraction.
+These and many other details lead to the aforementioned focus of such training – in simulation, we can decide what is experienced, and the trainee only experiences what is really necessary to learn a skill; without any distraction.